scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 This "best PCB" practive has several implications:

-* It limits the number of available paths for endhosts such that only 5 path may be available to a given destination.
+* It limits the number of available paths for endpoint such that only 5 path may be available to a given destination.
 This is especially relevant for
   * Multipathing: you may not be able to use more than five path and no great selection of pats on offer .
   * Unusual path policies, such as geofencing, may not be fulfillable by the limited number of paths on offer.
 * It causes a small number of path to carry all traffic to a given destination, see {{link-load-balancing}}.
-* It opens the possibility of a DoS attack where a small number of "wormholes", see {{I-D.scion-cp}}, may be selected as "best" and have all traffic routed through them, allowing them to completely block (or greyhole, etc ...) traffic from, or to, a given AS.
+* It opens the possibility of a DoS attack where a small number of "wormholes", see {{dos-with-wormholes}}.
-  For example, it seems feasible that five cleverly located ASes in Europe and 5 in Australia could block any traffic between the two (these ASes would need to be core ASes and would probably need to be in there a malicious ISD to be allowed as CORE).
-  A related question is discussed in {{recovering-from-bad-segments}}.

 ## Segment Dissemination